Leonavas/sveltekit-fire/README.md

 Now you'll need to create a new app inside a Firebase project.
 Make sure to choose the option  _web_

 ## Svelte Configuration
-if you instaleld firebase js sdk v9+, by the time os this documentation is written, you will need to add the following code to yours svelte.config.js file:
+if you instaleld firebase js sdk v9+, by the time this documentation is written, you will need to add the following code to yours svelte.config.js file:

 ```js
 kit : {